bcgov/platform-developer-docs/src/docs/app-monitoring/check-application-health-after-outage.md

 Your pods will likely scale back up on their own.
 However, it's still a good idea to ensure that this has occurred as expected.

-- If it hasn't, this may indicate a problem with your deployment-config or with your health checks.
+- If it hasn't, this may indicate a problem with your deployment or with your health checks.

 - If you're having problems connecting to your application and your pods look healthy, restart them.
 If that works, that indicates that you may need to build a more complex and robust health check for those pods.